Sault Ste. Marie, Ontario: Economy

 Sault Ste.
 Marie prospered during the 1960s and '70s, but as imported steel began to compete with domestic production, the local industry began to contract.
 Since the late 1980s, Algoma has declared bankruptcy twice and laid off large numbers of workers, adversely affecting the regional economy.
 Algoma was bailed out by the Ontario government with interest-free loans.
 The company had a swift turnaround in 2004 from its earlier financial troubles of the 1990s.
 China's increased demand for steel of the past decade has increased the price of steel.
-Denis Turcotte, CEO, was named "Canadian CEO of the year" in 2006 for his efforts.
+CEO Denis Turcotte was named "Canadian CEO of the year" in 2006 for his efforts.
 An offer to purchase ASI by the Essar Group (India) had been recommended by the ASI Board of Directors and was approved.
 The company was officially sold to the Essar Group in June 2007 for $1.6 billion.

 Forestry is also a major local industry.
 St. Mary's Paper has been closed and decommissioned, although it was reopened in June 2007 and operated for a time under new ownership.
 Also related to wood products is ARAUCO, which employs over 110 people in the community.
 An adjacent melamine factory manufactures products with ARAUCO's materials.
 Examples are furniture and cupboards where a finish is added to the product.
 Together both of ARAUCO's factories employ about 150 people.
 The Huron Central Railway is important to these local industries as well.

 The business process outsourcing industry had three call centres in the city, which together employed about 1,500 people.
 The largest, Sutherland Global Services, closed in 2019 and Agero closed in April 2020.
 Nucomm previously had a call centre here as well.
 The call centre industry became a major source of jobs and had contributed to the economic turnaround of the city in the late 1990s.

 Another large employer in the community is the Ontario Lottery and Gaming Corporation (OLG).
 The OLG has a corporate office located on the waterfront.
 It employs a total of about 900 people in Sault Ste.
 Marie between the corporate office and OLG Casino Sault Ste.
 Marie.
 The prize centre used to be administered in the city but this operation was moved back to Toronto (York Mills) in 2009.
 The OLG is still the fourth-largest employer, after Algoma Steel, Sault Area Hospital, and the call centre industry.

 Sault Ste.
 Marie is one of only a few cities in Ontario where a municipal bylaw prevents stores from opening on December 26, the day after Christmas, which is a Commonwealth holiday known as Boxing Day.
 Retail stores in Sault Ste.
 Marie begin their post-Christmas Boxing Day sales on December 27.
 A municipal referendum to determine whether voters favour allowing stores to open on Boxing Day was held concurrently with the 2010 municipal election.
 Voter turnout was not high enough to make the referendum legally binding, but 60.77 per cent of voters opposed allowing stores to open on the holiday.